 The Cisco Umbrella roaming client can be deployed using RMM tools, such as Kaseya, by applying the correct deployment parameters as part of the install string.

 Note: This document is specific to deploying the Umbrella roaming client on Windows client operating systems; for example, Windows 8 or 10.
 Cisco does not support the installation of the Umbrella roaming client on Windows Server operating systems.
 For more information about prerequisites, see Prerequisites.
 This document assumes you've read these prerequisites and have opened the appropriate firewall ports.

 You must enter all customer internal domains before deploying the Umbrella roaming client.
-Failure to do so results in problems with accessing internal resources.
-In the Umbrella dashboard, navigate to Deployments > Configuration > Internal Domains and enter domains as required.
+Failure to do so will cause problems with accessing internal resources.
+To do this, in the Umbrella dashboard, navigate to Deployments > Configuration > Internal Domains and enter domains as required.
 For more information, see Appendix D – Internal Domains.

 - Download the Umbrella roaming client script Umbrella_Roaming_Client.xml.

 - In GitHub, click Raw.

 - Copy and paste the displayed XML into your favorite text editor and save as an XML file.